Pipeline execution flow

 • Manual initiation by a user from the Designer or Classic Manager

-2. Leader node decision: The control plane assesses the status and resource capacity of the Snaplex nodes, prioritizes nodes based on workload, processing power, and memory, selects the most appropriate node, and prepares it for pipeline execution.
+For multi-node Snaplexes, the control plane assesses the status and resource capacity of the Snaplex nodes.
+It ranks nodes based on workload, processing power, and memory, and selects the most appropriate nodes to execute the integration.
+One node is designated as the leader.

-During this stage, the control plane and the data plane communicate to ensure that all necessary components are in place for pipeline execution.
-Preparation allows the system to identify and address potential configuration issues.
-The stage includes:
+During preparation, the control plane and the data plane coordinate to ensure that all necessary components are in place for pipeline execution.
+This stage allows the system to identify and address potential configuration issues.

-• Pre-execution checks: The system identifies any missing or invalid mandatory attributes in the Snap configuration and retrieves the account credentials needed by the Snaps.
+• Pre-execution checks to identify any missing or invalid mandatory attributes in the Snap configuration and retrieve the account credentials needed by the Snaps.

-• Endpoint Interaction: The system prepares and verifies connections to endpoints using the configured protocols.
-This prepares for smooth data flow during the execution stage.
+• Verify connections to endpoints using the configured protocols for smooth data flow during execution.

-• Initial Resource Allocation: Depending on pipeline needs and expected workload, the control plane allocates initial resources on the designated Snaplex node or nodes.
-This ensures that resources such as sufficient memory and processing power are available for pipeline execution.
+• Initial resource allocation on the designated nodes based pipeline needs and expected workload.
+This ensures that sufficient memory and processing power are available for pipeline execution.

-• Pipeline distribution: The pipeline code and components are distributed to the designated Snaplex nodes.
+• Distribution of pipeline code and components to the designated Snaplex node.
 This involves transferring the necessary files and configuration data for execution.

 Execution

-During the execution stage, integration tasks run, and the orchestrated flow of data, as defined in the pipeline, happens in real-time.
-Throughout this process, the Snaplex nodes communicate with the control plane to report the status of task execution, provide updates, and receive further instructions.
+During the execution stage, data integration, transformation, and orchestration happens in real-time.
+Snaplex nodes communicate with the control plane to report the status of task execution, provide updates, and receive further instructions.

-• Snap execution: The individual Snaps begin processing data.
-They perform the designated task according to the directives provided by the control plane.
+• Snap execution: The individual Snaps begin processing data following the directives provided by the control plane.

 • Data flow orchestration: The pipeline coordinates the flow of data between Snaps and endpoints, ensuring that data moves through the pipeline in the correct sequence and format.

-• Pipeline execution statistics: The pipeline execution statistics is an information on the pipeline status when executed.
-As a pipeline executes, the statistics update periodically so that you can monitor progress.
+• Pipeline execution statistics: As a pipeline executes, the statistics update periodically so that you can monitor its progress.
 For more details, refer to the Snap Statistics tab View pipeline details.

 Completion

-The Completion stage begins after execution finishes and the node releases resources.
+The completion stage begins after the pipeline execution finishes and the node releases resources.
 During this stage, the pipeline sends a comprehensive set of execution metrics to the control plane, including:

 • Execution start and end timestamps: Timestamps for the duration of the pipeline execution.